Welcome to OpenGRC

 How to get OpenGRC

 While OpenGRC is intended to be an easy-to-use tool, it does require some technical knowledge to install and maintain.
-If you are not comfortable with the installation process, you may want to consider hiring a professional to help you get started.
+If you are not comfortable with the installation process, you may want to consider a professional support option to help you get started.

 Documentation